 We came together as a community to celebrate our Founders’ Day.
-The whole school from Grades N to 7 were involved as we were reminded about how the school was started.
+The whole school from Grades N to 7 was involved, as we were reminded how the school was started.

-Geoffrey Stansbury was at a party in England in 1912 when he met Sir Percy Fitzpatrick who spoke passionately about South Africa and suggested to Mr Stansbury that the country was in need of Pre-Schools.
-Sir Percy Fitzpatrick then organised letters of introduction for Mr Stansbury in South Africa.
+Geoffrey Stansbury was at a party in England in 1912 when he met Sir Percy Fitzpatrick, who spoke passionately about South Africa and suggested to Mr Stansbury that the country was in need of pre-schools.
+Sir Percy Fitzpatrick organised letters of introduction for Mr Stansbury in South Africa.
 Mr Stansbury, who was only 29 years old at the time, then came out to the country to start the school.
-He brought a very good friend of his, Mr Hutchinson, and together they founded and then ran the school in Kenilworth in Cape Town.
+He brought a very good friend of his, Mr Hutchinson, and together they founded and ran the school in Kenilworth, Cape Town.

 Western Province Prep School opened its doors for the first time on 3 February 1914.
-What is fascinating about this story is that Sir Percy Fitzpatrick is the well-known author of the book “Jock of the Bushveld”.
-Furthermore, Bishops’ boys eventually nicknamed the boys from WPPS as “Wetpups” and this nickname has now stuck and become synonymous with the school.
-Interestingly, as we now reflect on the character of Wetpups, we are very much like “Jock”.
+What is particularly interesting about this story is that Sir Percy Fitzpatrick is the well-known author of the book “Jock of the Bushveld”.
+Furthermore, Bishops boys eventually nicknamed the boys from WPPS “Wetpups”, and this nickname has become synonymous with the school.
+As we now reflect on the character of Wetpups, we are very much like “Jock”.

 We are the small boys’ school in the Southern Suburbs which demonstrates great character, grit, perseverance and resilience when we interact and compete with other schools.
-It is as if the spirit of ‘Jock” lives on in our school having been handed down to us as we began in 1914.
-On this Founders’ Day, we were able to find an Old Boy who embodies these great attributes, as depicted in “Jock”, of grit, determination, discipline and desire.
+It is as if the spirit of “Jock” lives on in our school, having been handed down to us as we began in 1914.
+On this Founders’ Day, we were able to find an old boy who embodies these great attributes, as depicted in “Jock”, of grit, determination, discipline and desire.
 Graham Knoop left the school in 2000.
-He loved his time at the school and enjoyed playing rugby and was part of the U13B team.
-He then went on to Bishops where he eventually played for the fifth team in his last year there.
-In spite of being picked for lower teams at school, Graham never gave up and he continued to play and enjoy his rugby after school.
+He loved his time at school and enjoyed playing rugby, and was part of the U13B team.
+He then went on to Bishops, where he eventually played for the fifth team in his last year there.
+In spite of being picked for lower teams at school, Graham never gave up, and he continued to play and enjoy his rugby after school.